twse/random-stuff/README.md

 1. Go to the `credits` directory of `community-data` repository, click the names.csv file and the pencil at the top-right corner to edit it.
 2. Add your name at the end.
 3. Use the name &lt;email&gt;: "citation" format for the commit message.
-4. Commit directly to the master branch but do not create a pull request.
+4. Commit directly to the master branch but don't create pull requests.
 5. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entry will appear with the last updated date being changed.

 ## Mozilla credits list owners